-Note: For compatibility with earlier versions of VirtualBox, the "createvdi" and "createhd" commands are also supported and mapped internally to the "createmedium" command.
+Note: For compatibility with earlier versions of Oracle VM VirtualBox, the createvdi and createhd commands are also supported and mapped internally to the createmedium command.

-8.23 VBoxManage modifymedium
+8.24 VBoxManage modifymedium

-With the modifymedium command, you can change the characteristics of a disk image after it has been created:
+With the modifymedium command, you can change the characteristics of a disk image after it has been created.

-Note: For compatibility with earlier versions of VirtualBox, the "modifyvdi" and "modifyhd" commands are also supported and mapped internally to the "modifymedium" command.
+Note: For compatibility with earlier versions of Oracle VM VirtualBox, the modifyvdi and modifyhd commands are also supported and mapped internally to the modifymedium command.

-The disk image to modify must be specified either by its UUID (if the medium is registered) or by its filename.
-Registered images can be listed by VBoxManage list hdds (see chapter 8.4, VBoxManage list, page 126 for more information).
-A filename must be specified as valid path, either as an absolute path or as a relative path starting from the current directory.
+The disk image to modify must be specified either by its UUID, if the medium is registered, or by its filename.
+Registered images can be listed using VBoxManage list hdds, see chapter 8.4, \(VBoxManage list\), page 130.
+A filename must be specified as a valid path, either as an absolute path or as a relative path starting from the current directory.